nikolaibobenko/nikolaibobenko.github.io/_pages/about.md

 I am interested in probability theory, machine learning and mathematical physics.

-This blog will accompany me along my studies and research as I intend to post small expositions of topics I explored, little nuggets I come across as well as results I find.

 * I am currently a PhD candidate at the University of Geneva under the supervision of [Stanislav Smirnov](http://www.unige.ch/~smirnov/).
-* Before coming to Geneva I have worked at [Signatrix GmbH](http://signatrix.com/en/) as Machine Learning Engineer.
+* Before coming to Geneva I worked at [Signatrix GmbH](https://www.signatrix.com/) as Machine Learning Engineer.
 * I received my MSc in Mathematics at the Technical University of Berlin under the supervision of [Peter K. Friz](http://page.math.tu-berlin.de/~friz/) on the topic of [Rough McKean-Vlasov Equations](/assets/pdf/RoughMcKeanVlasov.pdf).

 I am always looking for research projects and professional opportunities so please do not hesitate to get in touch.